peteresnick/6838bis/draft-ietf-mediaman-6838bis.md

 * macOS Uniform Type Identifier (a string), if it makes sense to exchange media of this type through user-triggered exchange mechanisms such as copy-and-paste or drag-and-drop on macOS and related platforms (see {{MacOSUTIs}} for definitions and syntax).

-* windows cipboard name (a string), if it makes sense to exchange media of this type through user-triggered exchange mechanisms such as copy-and-paste or drag-and-drop on MicroSoft Windows and related platforms (see {{windowsClipboardNames}} for definitions and syntax).
+* Windows clipboard name (a string), if it makes sense to exchange media of this type through user-triggered exchange mechanisms such as copy-and-paste or drag-and-drop on Microsoft Windows and related platforms (see {{windowsClipboardNames}} for definitions and syntax).

 In the case of a registration in the standards tree, this additional information MAY be provided in the formal specification of the media type format.
 It is suggested that this be done by incorporating the IANA media type registration form into the format specification itself.